 free time for exploring on your own, and at an affordable tuition.

 All art history courses at the British Institute are taught in English by professors with doctoral-level expertise in Renaissance painting, architecture, and sculpture.
 Even for art history novices, these lively courses provide an excellent way to see and learn about Florence.
 Admission to lectures and tours can be purchased on a per-event basis.
 When sightseeing on your own, you can have the thrill of accidentally stumbling upon (or intentionally finding) exactly the same works of art discussed in the formal lectures.

-The intensive 3-day art history courses consist of introductory lectures and a whirlwind of on-site tours, and are equally superb.
+consist in introductory lectures and a whirlwind of on-site tours,

 which are equally superb.